Auto-Linear Phenomenon in Subsurface Imaging: Experiments

 \subsection{Implementation Details}

-\textbf{Datasets.} We verify our method on OpenFWI~\cite{dengopenfwi}.
-OpenFWI is the first open-source collection of large-scale, multi-structural benchmark datasets for data-driven seismic FWI.
-While real data are extremely expensive and difficult to obtain, OpenFWI is currently the largest and most comprehensive dataset.
+\textbf{Datasets.} While real data are extremely expensive and difficult to obtain, subsurface imaging research often relies on full-physics simulations, driven by the lack of publicly available real datasets.
+We verify our method on OpenFWI~\cite{dengopenfwi}, the first open-source collection of large-scale, multi-structural benchmark datasets for data-driven seismic FWI.
 It contains $11$ 2D datasets with baseline, which can be divided into four groups: four datasets in the ``Vel Family”, four datasets in the ``Fault Family”, two datasets in the ``Style Family”, and one dataset in the ``Kimberlina Family”.
 Four datasets in the ``Vel Family” are FlateVel-A/B, and CurveVel-A/B; four datasets in the ``Fault Family” are FlateFault-A/B, and CurveFault-A/B; two datasets in``Style Family” are Style-A/B; and one dataset in ``Kimberlina Family” is Kimberlina-CO$_2$.
 The first three families cover two versions: easy (A) and hard (B), in terms of the complexity of subsurface structures.
 We will use the abbreviations (e.g. FVA for FlatVel-A and CO$_2$ for Kimberlina-CO$_2$).
-For more details, please refer to the original paper~\cite{dengopenfwi}.
+More details can be found in~\cite{dengopenfwi}.

 \textbf{Training Details.} The input seismic data are normalized to the range [-1, 1] with a log scale.
 We employ AdamW \cite{loshchilov2018decoupled} optimizer with momentum parameters $\beta_1 = 0.9$, $\beta_2 = 0.999$ and a weight decay of $0.05$ for both self-supervision and supervision steps.
 In the self-supervision step, we use the same hyper-parameters and the training schedule with the original MAE paper~\cite{he2022masked}, except we change the batch size to 512 and remove the pixel normalization.
 We use each family together to train the MAE.
 Thus, in total, we trained four different models.
 In the supervision step, the initial learning rate is set to be $1 \times 10^{-3}$, and decayed with a cosine annealing \cite{loshchilov2016sgdr}.
 The batch size is set to 256.
 To make a fair comparison with the previous work, we use $l_1$ loss to train the linear layer.
-The exact network architectures are shown in Appendix.
+The exact network architectures are shown in Supplementary Material.
 We implement our models in Pytorch and train them on 1 NVIDIA Tesla V100 GPU.